GIS in the Library

 - The Nicholas School of the Environment offers geospatial analysis courses

-GIS, visualization, and data consultants in the Data & GIS Department can advise you on the best approaches for visualizing and analyzing your spatial data, and on locating geospatial data.
+GIS, visualization, and data consultants in the Data and Visualization Services Department can advise you on the best approaches for visualizing and analyzing your spatial data, and on locating geospatial data.

 Choosing Software: Visualization or Analysis

 You may primarily be interested in visualizing data as an effective way to communicate underlying relationships and patterns, or you may just be interested in using GIS software to analyze spatial relationships.
 Often, you need a little of both.
 Your visualization and analysis needs will help determine the most appropriate software to use.

 Traditionally, you need client software such as ArcGIS or Quantum GIS (QGIS) for complex data analysis tasks or customized visual output.
 While that’s still true to some extent, some of the web products now incorporate more analysis and visual customization options.